Zak Dearnley: Return to Oldham Athletic

 In January 2020 he returned to Oldham Athletic, signing a permanent contract until the end of the 2019–20 season.
 In June 2020 he signed a new two-year contract.
 On 27 January 2022, Dearnley had his contract terminated by mutual consent.

 Non-league football

 On 31 January 2022, Dearnley joined National League club FC Halifax Town on a free transfer.
 After playing for Buxton, he signed for Liversedge in September 2022.
 On 14 December 2022, Dearnley signed for Northern Premier League Premier Division side Guiseley.

+In February 2023 he signed for Stocksbridge Park Steels, and in August 2023 he signed for Ossett United.

 International career

 Dearnley represented England at U16 and Schools U18 level.